arkime/arkime/parliament/README.md

 To start the app for production, simply run:
 ```
-npm start -s -- --port 8765 -c ./absolute/path/to/parliament.json --key ./absolute/path/to/keyFile.pem --cert ./absolute/path/to/certFile.pem
+npm start -s -- -c ./absolute/path/to/config.ini
 ```
-This command starts the app, passing in the port, config file location, and key and cert file locations.
+This command starts the app and passes in the config file location.
 It also bundles the application files into the `parliament/vueapp/dist` folder.

 _**Important**: when using `npm start` the leading `--`, before the parameters is essential._